Gman-Superfly/AKIRA/README.md

 When uncertainty resolves, where does it go?

-Our hypothesis: Collapse converts *distributed* information (synergy—patterns that only exist when sources combine) into *shared* information (redundancy—patterns repeated across components).
+Our hypothesis: Collapse converts *distributed* information (synergy, patterns that only exist when sources combine) into *shared* information (redundancy, patterns repeated across components).
 The total information is conserved.
 Its *form* changes.

-This is why we call the result "Action Quanta"—they're the irreducible patterns that enable action.
+This is why we call the result "Action Quanta"; they are the irreducible patterns that enable action.
 Not lost information, but *crystallized* information.

 ---